minedelve/mytril/docs/breakpoints/+page.md

 ---
-title: Responsive Breakpoints - Control Layouts Across
+title: Responsive breakpoints - Control layouts across
 description: Utilize Mytril's predefined breakpoints to effortlessly manage layouts across all screen sizes.
 Fine-tune or customize these breakpoints directly in your code for complete control over responsive design.
 ---

-# Display Your Content with Responsive Breakpoints {#display-breakpoints}
+# Display your content with responsive breakpoints {#display-breakpoints}

 Mytril makes it easy to create responsive layouts with predefined **breakpoints** for different screen sizes.
 These breakpoints help you control how your content is displayed across devices, ensuring that your application is optimized for everything from small tablets to large desktop screens.

-## Breakpoint Key Guide: {#breakpoint-key-guide}
+## Breakpoint key guide: {#breakpoint-key-guide}

 | Device Type       | Key     | Type                    | Value  |
 | :---------------- | :------ | :---------------------- | :----- |